 For the latter part of 2015 and into the summer of 2016, I nearly choked to death on Stephen King in an attempt to get somewhat caught up on his work.
 I fear I shall never get caught up as I spent far too many years away.
 However, I now have the entire Dark Tower series under my belt along with Doctor Sleep, which is the sequel to The Shining.

 It took me six months to make my way through The Mysteries of Udolpho that began the whole Ann Radcliffe tangent.
-Last weekend I started Mistress of Udolpho: The Life of Ann Radcliffe.
-I can already tell it’s going to be a tough, very academic, read.
+Last weekend I started Ann Radcliffe: The Great Enchantress I can already tell it’s going to be a tough, very academic, read.
 I’d much rather be reading other things, but as someone interested in genealogy, I believe learning about where and from whom we have sprung is important.
 As Radcliffe is considered to be one of, if not THE, mother of Gothic Horror\Romance, I consider her an ancestor in the Horror writer sense of the word.
 Who knows, maybe I’ll become obsessed with writing a more traditional gothic horror and/or romance one of these days!